-- 1. Fish must be measured using the official IGFA measuring device on a flat surface. - 2.
-The fish's snout must be touching the nose stop and free of lures or lifting devices. - 3.
-With the fish lying on top of the measuring device, measurements must be taken from the most forward part of the fish's snout to the rear center edge of the tail. - 4.
-All measurements must be made in centimeters. - 5.
-Fish that measure between centimeter increments shall be recorded at the lower of the two increments.
+1. Fish must be measured using the official IGFA measuring device on a flat surface.

+2. The fish's snout must be touching the nose stop and free of lures or lifting devices.

+3. With the fish lying on top of the measuring device, measurements must be taken from the most forward part of the fish's snout to the rear center edge of the tail.

+4. All measurements must be made in centimeters.

+5. Fish that measure between centimeter increments shall be recorded at the lower of the two increments.
 For example, a fish that measures between 45 and 46 centimeters will have a recorded length of 45 centimeters.

-Fish nose flush to the nose-stop of measuring device.

-Measure to rear center edge of the tail.
+With the fish lying on top of the measuring device, measurements must be taken from the most forward part of the fish's snout to the rear center edge of the tail.

+All measurements must be made in centimeters.
+Fish that measure between centimeter increments shall be recorded at the lower of the two increments.For example, a fish that measures between 79 and 80 centimeters will have a recorded length of 79 centimeters.

+The fish must be measured using the official IGFA measuring device on a flat surface.
+There must be no wrinkles or overlaps in the device when measuring the permit.

+The fish's snout is not touching the nose stop.